gluethegiant/gtg-rack/README.md

 * Polyphonic stereo spread with LED visuals
 * Constant power pan control with CV input and attenuator
 * Pan CV input expects bi-direction LFO sine wave from -5.0 to 5.0
-* Reverse channel order in polyphonic spread or pan follow
+* Reverse channel order option for polyphonic spread or pan follow
 * Three level controls, with CV inputs, to three stereo buses
 * Post fader option on two level controls (red becomes master bus)
 * On button with CV input and pop filter